KavyaMgn/consumer-signal-tracker/README.md

 ## 🔍 What This Project Does

 - Tracks 6 behavioral keywords capturing:
   - cancellation intent
   - price sensitivity
   - switching behavior
 - Overlays DoorDash earnings call dates as reference points
 - Compares search signal trends against earnings call language
 - Identifies divergence between real-time consumer behavior and reported metrics

 ---

 ## 📊 Key Findings

 - **"Cancel DoorDash"** — remained elevated at **60–80 throughout 2025**
 - **"DoorDash not worth it"** — spiked to **100 in April 2026**
 - **"Switch to Uber Eats"** — peaked at **100 in March 2026**
 - **Q4 2025 Earnings (Feb 18, 2026)** reported:
   - record subscribers
   - all-time high MAUs

 👉 Despite strong reported performance, search signals related to dissatisfaction, cancellations, and switching were **rising across the same period**.

 **Interpretation:**
 Despite reporting record growth, DoorDash shows a visible divergence between reported performance and consumer search behavior — suggesting that **aggregated metrics and real-time sentiment may move on different timelines.**

+Search signals appear to precede or coincide with earnings narratives, suggesting potential value as an early indicator of emerging consumer sentiment shifts.

 ---